Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/glossary.rst

 Rollback
     A rollback is when a blockchain is rewound to a previous state and a set of the most recent `blocks`_ and the `transactions`_ they contain are discarded.
 Zcash has a rollback limit of 100 blocks.

+.. _sapling:

+Sapling
+    Sapling is a `network upgrade`_ that introduces significant efficiency improvements for shielded transactions that will pave the way for broad mobile, exchange and vendor adoption of Zcash shielded addresses.
+Sapling is scheduled to `activate`_ at `block`_ height 419200.

 .. _selective disclosure: